mohamedsayedantar/Robotic-Inference/README.md

 ### second the Collected Data

-for the supplied data there are 7570 image for the following 3 classes:
+for the Collected Data there are 1070 image for the following 3 classes:
 1. spoon
 2. fork
 3. no-thing

 #### for image classification

-- second the collected data using mobile camera then by resizing the collected data to be 256*256
+- the collected data using mobile camera then by resizing the collected data to be 256*256
 - by choosing `images` then `classification`.
 - adding our dataset url in this case using udacity workspace it will be `/data/kitchen`
 - as previous more setting can be done like Minimum samples per class or maximum samples per class or even the percentage of validation photos and testing photos